ivarovskiy/softoria-test-task/README.md

 ```
 $ ng serve
 ```
+## 😷 Added server error handling, if the request limit is exhausted - switch to default values 🤗
 ## 📝 I created my own layout and tried to display how I see a beautiful and convenient application, and I hope you like it.
 Thanks for your attention! 🤝

 ## [Try it yourself](https://angular-weather-app-81cc4.web.app/)